diegofrayo/coding-box/README.md

     module.exports = main;
     ```
 1. Run `npm run watch`.
-This task executes a watcher that prints on the console the logs output of the any JS file updated or created within the `playground` folder
+This task executes a watcher that prints on the console the logs output of the any JS file updated or created inside `/playground`
 1. This is all!!